 1940 Proof Wheat Penny Value

-The 1940 proof wheat penny stands apart as Philadelphia Mint’s exclusive collector-focused production.
-Only 15,872 proof coins were struck, representing a significant collector.
+The 1940 proof wheat penny stands apart as Philadelphia Mint’s exclusive collector-focused production for that year.
+Only 15,872 proof coins were struck, and approximately 7,000 survive today — a 44% survival rate that stands in dramatic contrast to the 0.002% survival rate for regular business strikes, reflecting decades of careful storage by collectors.

 1940 Proof Wheat Penny (RD) Price/Grade Chart